fzakaria/fzakaria.com/_posts/2026-06-21-nix-build-in-under-100-lines.md

 The `nix` daemon _feels_ like a black box.
 You type `nix build` and somewhere behind a Unix socket a privileged process does inscrutable things, and out the other end pops a path in `/nix/store`. 🪄

-What if I told you the part everyone thinks is magic — turning a derivation into a store path — is almost _nothing_ ?
+What if I told you the part everyone thinks is magic and that turning a derivation into a store path is nearly an _exec_ ?

-Let me prove it.
-We're going to reimplement `nix-build` in under 100 lines of Go.
-No daemon, no C++, no magic.
+Let's reimplement `nix-build` in under 100 lines of Go.

-## What is a derivation, really?
+First off, What is a derivation, really?

 A derivation (`.drv`) is just a build plan.
 Let's instantiate the most boring one imaginable.